Frequently Asked Questions

 How long will this site stay up?

 It will remain until every bit of the harassing material is gone and forgotten and other victims don't need to hear a friendly voice.
-I may move this site to another location, and it will certainly be revised from time to time, but it will remain available.
+I may move this site to another location, and it may be revised from time to time, but it will remain available.

 Am I seeking publicity?